 The American Bee Journal has the honor of being the oldest English language beekeeping publication in the world.
 Readership is concentrated among hobby and commercial beekeepers, bee supply dealers, queen breeders, package-bee shippers, honey packers, and entomologists.
 To access the resource, click one of the issue covers, then enter 16450-1133-46007 in the Coupon Code field (leave the Login and Password fields blank).
 Access to American Bee Journal is provided by the Association of Southern Maryland Beekeepers.

 In-Library only access to online journals of the American Physical Society.
 Includes The Physical Review journal collection of 16 leading peer-reviewed research journals, such as Physical Review Letters, Physical Review X, Physical Review, and Reviews of Modern Physics.

 Delivers billions of records in census data, vital records, directories, photos, and more.
 U.S. collections deliver hundreds of millions of names from sources such as federal and U.S. censuses; birth, death, and marriage records including the Social Security Death Index; and U.S. border crossing and trans-ocean ship records.
 Military collections deliver over 150 million records containing information often not found elsewhere and includes records from the colonial to the Vietnam era.

-Receive weekly book recommendations, follow learning tips for children to make the most out of your reading experience, learn about library programs matched to your child’s age and your local library location, and keep track of progress and achievements.
+Receive weekly book recommendations for readers of all ages, follow learning tips for children to make the most out of your reading experience, learn about library programs, and keep track of progress and achievements.